The ITeam has you covered.

 A business continuity plan is a proactive measure taken to make sure your business is capable of continuing to operate even if something catastrophic happens.

-One of those steps should include a disaster recovery plan.
+One of those steps should include creating a disaster recovery plan.

 From financial records to customer accounts, stored data is the core of your business operations.